konstantinospasvantis/konstantinospasvantis/README.md

 ### Hi there 👋, I'm Konstantinos.
 I am a passionate mathematicican with my main interest focusing in Data Science and Artificial Intelligence, currently pursuing a Master's Degree at University of Macedonia.
 Right now, my focus is on crafting my master thesis regarding the fascinating aspect of explainable AI applied to medical images.
+I have complemented my academic journey with hands-on experience through the completion of multiple projects, where I've excelled in leveraging Python libraries vital for data scientists.
+My commitment to continuous learning has driven me to explore and apply artificial intelligence in practical settings.
+I am passionate about pushing the boundaries of my knowledge, always seeking opportunities to acquire new skills that contribute to my personal and professional evolution.